-Today marks what would have been the 100th birthday of Ella Fitzgerald, the pioneering jazz singer who helped revolutionize the genre.
+Pioneering jazz singer Ella Fitzgerald—who was born on April 25, 1917—helped revolutionize the genre.
 But the iconic songstress’s foray into the music industry was almost accidental, as she had planned to show off her dancing skills when she made her stage debut.
-Celebrate the birthday of the artist known as the First Lady of Song, Queen of Jazz, or just plain ol’ Lady Ella with these fascinating facts.
+Celebrate the life of the artist known as the First Lady of Song, Queen of Jazz, or just plain ol' Lady Ella with these fascinating facts.

 Though she attempted to launch her career as a dancer (more on that in a moment), Ella Fitzgerald was a jazz enthusiast from a very young age.
 She was a fan of Louis Armstrong and Bing Crosby, and truly idolized Connee Boswell of the Boswell Sisters.
 “She was tops at the time,” Fitzgerald said in 1988.
 “I was attracted to her immediately.
 My mother brought home one of her records, and I fell in love with it.
 I tried so hard to sound just like her.”